-The company has taken advantage of the following disclosure exemptions under FRS 101:
+The Company has taken advantage of the following disclosure exemptions under FRS 101:

-- the requirements of IFRS 7 Financial Instruments: Disclosures - the requirements of paragraphs 91-99 of IFRS 13 Fair Value Measurement - the requirements of the second sentence of paragraph 110 and paragraphs 113(a), 114, 115, 118, 119(a) to (c), 120 to 127 and 129 of IFRS 15 Revenue from Contracts with Customers - the requirements of paragraph 52, the second sentence of paragraph 89, and paragraphs 90, 91 and 93 of IFRS 16 Leases.
-The requirements of paragraph 58 of IFRS 16, provided that the disclosure of details in indebtedness relating to amounts payable after 5 years required by company law is presented separately for lease liabilities and other liabilities, and in total - the requirement in paragraph 38 of IAS 1 'Presentation of Financial Statements' to present comparative information in respect of: - paragraph 79(a)(iv) of IAS 1; - paragraph 73(e) of IAS 16 Property, Plant and Equipment; - the requirements of paragraphs 10(d), 10(f), 16, 38A, 38B, 38C, 38D, 40A, 40B, 40C, 40D, 111 and 134-136 of IAS 1 Presentation of Financial Statements - the requirements of IAS 7 Statement of Cash Flows - the requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors - the requirements of paragraph 17 and 18A of IAS 24 Related Party Disclosures - the requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member - the requirements of paragraphs 130(f)(ii), 130(f)(iii), 134(d)-134(f) and 135(c)-135(e) of IAS 36 Impairment of Assets.
+- the requirements of IFRS 7 'Financial Instruments: Disclosures' - the requirements of paragraphs 91-99 of IFRS 13 'Fair Value Measurement' - the requirements of the second sentence of paragraph 110 and paragraphs 113(a),114,115,118,119(a) to (c), 120 to 127 and 129 of IFRS 15 'Revenue from Contracts with Customers' - the requirements of paragraph 52, the second sentence of paragraph 89, and paragraphs 90, 91 and 93 of IFRS 16 Leases.
+The requirements of paragraph 58 of IFRS 16, provided that the disclosure of details in indebtedness relating to amounts payable after 5 years required by company law is presented separately for lease liabilities and other liabilities, and in total - the requirement in paragraph 38 of IAS 1 'Presentation of Financial Statements' to present comparative information in respect of: - paragraph 79(a)(iv) of IAS 1; - paragraph 118(e) of IAS 38 Intangible Assets; and - paragraphs 76 and 79(d) of IAS 40 'Investment Property' - the requirements of paragraphs 10(d), 10(f), 16, 38A, 38B, 38C, 38D, 40A, 40B, 40C, 40D, 111 and 134-136 of IAS 1 'Presentation of Financial Statements' - the requirements of IAS 7 'Statement of Cash Flows' - the requirements of paragraphs 30 and 31 of IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors' - the requirements of paragraph 17 of IAS 24 'Related Party Disclosures' - the requirements in IAS 24 'Related Party Disclosures' to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member - the requirements of paragraphs 134(d)-134(f) and 135(c)-135(e) of IAS 36 'Impairment of Assets'.

 Where required, equivalent disclosures are given in the group accounts of Grosvenor Limited.
-The group accounts of Grosvenor Limited are available to the public and can be obtained as set out in note 15.
+The group accounts of Grosvenor Limited are available to the public and can be obtained as set out in note 13.

-2.3 TURNOVER
+2.3 GOING CONCERN